jonasbn/portscammer/README.md

 ## License

-[Add your license information here]
+This application is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Troubleshooting

 **Permission denied when binding to port**:

-- Use a port number above 1024 for non-root users
+- Use a port number above `1024` for non-root users
 - Or run with appropriate privileges: `sudo ./portscammer --port 80`

 **No scans detected**:

 - Verify the scanner is listening on the expected port
 - Check if connections are actually reaching the application
-- Lower the threshold temporarily for testing
+- Lower the threshold temporarily for testing, do note the default is set to `1` connections

 **High resource usage**: